-• H.R.
+- H.R.
 1698.
 The Iran Ballistic Missiles and International Sanctions Enforcement Act, passed the House on October 26, 2017, by a vote of 423-2.
 It would amend the remaining active (not waived) section of ISA (Section 5b) to clarify that assistance to Iran's ballistic missile program is included as subject to sanctions.
 The provision would apply the sanctions to foreign governments determined to be assisting Iran's missile programs, and would apply several ISA sanctions to foreign entities, including foreign governments, that sell to or import from Iran the major combat systems banned for sale to Iran in Security Council Resolution 2231.
-This represents a more specific list of banned items than the "destabilizing numbers and types" of weaponry the sale to Iran of which can be sanctioned under ISA and several other U.S. laws discussed above.
+This represents a more specific list of banned items than the "destabilizing numbers and types" of weaponry the sale to Iran of which can be sanctioned under ISA and several other U.S. laws discussed above. - H.R.

-- H.R.
 1638.
 On November 14, 2017, the House Financial Services Committee ordered reported H.R.
 1638, the Iranian Leadership Asset Transparency Act, requiring the Treasury Secretary to report to Congress on the assets and equity interests held by named Iranian persons including: the Supreme Leader, the President, various IRGC and other security commanders, and members of various leadership bodies. - H.R.
 4324.
-The House Financial Services Committee also ordered reported on November 14, 2017 the Strengthening Oversight of Iran's Access to Finance Act.
+The House Financial Services Committee also ordered reported on November 14, 2017, the Strengthening Oversight of Iran's Access to Finance Act.
 The bill required Administration reports on whether financing of Iranian commercial passenger aircraft purchases poses money-laundering or terrorism risks or benefits Iranian persons involved in Iranian proliferation or terrorism.
-Some argued that the bill might affect the willingness of the Treasury Department to license aircraft sales to Iran, and in so doing the United States to potentially breach its JCPOA commitment to sell such aircraft to Iran. - Following President Trump's October 13, 2017, statement on Iran, Senate Foreign Relations Committee Chairman Bob Corker and Senator Tom Cotton released an outline of legislation that would reimpose waived U.S. sanctions if, at any time-including after JCPOA restrictions expire-Iran breaches JCPOAstipulated restrictions.
-The bill draft, which was not introduced as legislation, included sanctions triggers based on Iranian missile developments. - H.R.
+Some argued that the bill might affect the willingness of the Treasury Department to license aircraft sales to Iran, and in so doing the United States to potentially breach its JCPOA commitment to sell such aircraft to Iran.119 - Following President Trump's October 13, 2017, statement on Iran, then-Senate Foreign Relations Committee Chairman Bob Corker and Senator Tom Cotton released an outline of legislation that would reimpose waived U.S. sanctions if, at any time-including after JCPOA restrictions expire-Iran breaches JCPOA-stipulated restrictions.
+The bill draft, which was not introduced, included sanctions triggers based on Iranian missile developments. - H.R.
 5132.
 The Iranian Revolutionary Guard Corps Economic Exclusion Act.
 This bill mandated Administration reports on whether specified categories of entities are owned or controlled by the IRGC, or conduct significant transactions with the IRGC.
 The bill would define an entity as owned or controlled by the IRGC even if the IRGC's ownership interest is less than 50%-a lower standard than the usual practice in which ownership is defined as at least 50%.
 The bill requires Administration investigation of several specified entities as potentially owned or controlled by the IRGC, including several telecommunications, mining, and machinery companies, and requires a report on whether the Iran Airports Company violates E.O.
-13224 by facilitating flight operations by Mahan Air, which is a designated SDN under E.O.
-13224.
-Whereas the bill's provisions do not mandate any sanctions on entities characterized within, the bill appears to establish a process under which the Administration could name as SDNs entities in Iran's civilian economic sectors, including civil aviation. - H.R.
-6751.
-The Banking Transparency for Sanctioned Persons Act of 2018, would require reporting to Congress on any license given to a bank to provide financial services to a state sponsor of terrorism. - H.R.
-4591, S. 3431, and H.R.
-4238.
-Several bills would essentially codify Executive Order 13438 by requiring the blocking of U.S.-based property and preventing U.S. visas for persons determined to be threatening the stability of Iraq-legislation apparently directed at Iran's Shiite militia allies in Iraq.
-The latter two bills specifically mention the Iraqi groups As'aib Ahl Al Haq and Harakat Hizballah Al Nujabi as entities that the Administration should so sanction.
-H.R.
-4591 passed the House on November 27, 2018.
+13224 by facilitating flight operations by Mahan Air,

-&lt;sup>114 Author conversations with experts in Washington, DC, November, 2017, and various press reports.
+119 Author conversations with experts in Washington, DC, November, 2017, and various press reports.